Powerful storm in Great Lakes drawing blast of cold, strong winds into eastern U.S.

 The storm has delivered several inches of snow from Washington’s Cascade Mountains to the northern tip of Michigan.
-While confined to the very northern states, the storm has left behind a sizable stripe of accumulation in a season that has otherwise produced very little snow in the contiguous United States.
+While confined to the northernmost states, the storm has left behind a sizable stripe of accumulation in a season that has otherwise produced very little snow in the contiguous United States.

-Moisture-rich winds blowing from Lake Superior toward the storm’s circulation greatly intensified snowfall in the arrowhead of Minnesota, perhaps the region hit hardest by the cross-country storm.
-When paired with winds blowing over the lake, blizzard conditions ensued and up to 12 to 18 inches of snow fell.
+Moisture-rich winds blowing from Lake Superior toward the storm’s circulation greatly intensified snowfall in the Arrowhead of Minnesota, perhaps the region hit hardest by the cross-country storm.
+Blizzard conditions ensued and up to 12 to 18 inches of snow fell.

 High winds and blowing snow were continuing across northern Michigan and the Upper Peninsula early Monday.
 Here, 8 to 12 inches could accumulate before the snow tapers off Monday night into Tuesday.

-The storm was also dragging a cold front through the Ohio and Tennessee valleys into the Gulf Coast states, producing a line of a heavy showers and storms.
+The storm was also dragging a cold front through the Ohio and Tennessee valleys into the Gulf Coast states, producing a line of heavy showers and storms.
 The National Weather Service’s Storm Prediction Center placed the zone from northern Louisiana to northern Alabama under a slight risk of severe thunderstorms on Monday.
-Early morning, storms led to at least 10 reports of damaging winds in Tennessee and spawned a likely tornado in west-central Louisiana.
+Early-morning storms led to at least 10 reports of damaging winds in Tennessee and spawned a likely tornado in west-central Louisiana.

-Bitter cold air pouring south
+Bitter-cold air pouring south

-The strong, northerly winds howling west of the storm will pull frigid Canadian air south into the United States.
-In what will probably be the coldest 48-hour period of the season yet for parts of the central and eastern United States, temperatures up to 25 degrees below average will accompany brisk surface winds.
-In parts of the Northern Plains, wind chills dipped to minus-30 degrees Fahrenheit on Monday morning and were predicted to remain below 0 degrees as far south as northern Iowa and Wisconsin even during the afternoon.
+The strong northerly winds howling west of the storm will pull frigid Canadian air south into the United States.
+In what will probably be the coldest 48-hour period of the season yet for parts of the central and eastern United States, temperatures as much as 25 degrees below average will accompany brisk surface winds.
+In parts of the Northern Plains, wind chills dipped to minus-30 degrees Fahrenheit on Monday morning, and were predicted to remain below 0 degrees as far south as northern Iowa and Wisconsin even during the afternoon.

 As the cold air mass spreads east and south, it will moderate some but still produce below-normal temperatures.
 In much of the interior Northeast, temperatures Tuesday morning will feel as if they are in the teens to single digits, with wind chills closer to 30 degrees near the coast.